Amazon Advertising Bible: ins and outs from a PPC evangelist

 Sponsored Brands campaigns are useful to drive brand awareness and support Sponsored Products campaigns with compelling visual assets.

 According to Amazon, the conversion window of this campaign type is 14 days.
-For this reason, sales can’t be its main KPI.
+For this reason, you should interpret their attributed ACoS and ROAS more conservatively.

 In 14 days, users may have seen different ads not only on Amazon, but maybe on social media or Google if you have a more complex advertising ecosystem put in place.